WonderingGodling/My-Mind-Space/src/site/notes/Explicitly Showcased/People/Honey+.md

 They Just Have A Tendancy To Talk About How They Wont Talk About Something Which Means The Conversation Nets Nothing Its....Weird
 I Think Its Like Abandonment Trauma Or Something (Which Is Fair Because People Leaving Super Sucks) But I Cant Imagine Going "That Ideas Dumb!
 We're Not Friends Anymore" **However** He Does Need To Watch Scott Pilgrim Or I'll Riot

+He Had A Very Bad Dream And As Horrified As I Am On Their Behalf I Do Have To Be Like "WTF R NITEMAREZ" Yknow?
+Your Brain Goes "I Hope This Doesnt Happen" And Makes It Happen